How to improve your credit score

 Remember, 30 percent of your credit score is represented by your credit utilization rate.
 To improve it, the first thing you should do is pay off your debt.
 If you’ve already paid off your debt, only then should you try to increase your available credit.

-3 things to remember when raising your credit score:
+3 things to remember when improving your credit score

 - Improving your credit score is one of the top 10 financial Big Wins you can have.
 While others are scrounging around and worrying about ordering a medium Diet Coke, you can focus on something that will pay off with tens of thousands of dollars when you make the large purchases that we’ll all make in our lives.